*I was invited to The Bahamas Junkanoo Carnival by Visit The Bahamas to share my experience. All opinions are my own*

 Our group stayed at Warwick Paradise Island, an Adults Only All Inclusive boutique hotel.
 While it isn’t close to the festivities, it is the perfect escape for relaxing between the main events.
 For those wanting to be in the middle of the action, the best place to stay is in the downtown area on New Providence Island, close to the parade route, Arawak Cay, Shirley Street, or Bay Street like the SLS Baha Mar, Goldwynn Resorts & Residences, or the Courtyard Marriott.
 You can use the interactive map to choose a hotel or house rental that meets your budget.

 Learn About the Junkanoo Culture

-I always encourage learning about a country’s customs no matter the destination.
-The Bahamas is more than white sand beaches and conch fritters; learn about the culture in the many museums around the island.
-Owned by Quinton “Barabbas” Woodside, the Junkanoo World Museum and Arts Centre gives the history of Junkanoo culture and showcases costumes and photos of past festivals.
-Read more about our group’s experience at Junkanoo World Museum on DysChick‘s blog.
+While visiting Nassau for The Bahamas Carnival, you can learn about Junkanoo in The Bahamas in the many museums around the island, like the Junkanoo Expo Museum and Junkanoo World.
+Owned by Quinton “Barabbas” Woodside, the Junkanoo World Museum and Arts Centre gives the interesting history of John Canoe, The Bahamas Junkanoo culture, the Junkanoo parade and showcases goatskin drums, elaborate costumes, and photos of past festivals.
+Read about our group’s experience at Junkanoo World Museum from travel and entertainment writer Dyschick.

-Do Other Activites in Nassau
+Do Other Activities in Nassau